 - (1) In application to 513, 1 (1) (B) of the Rules, for valves used for isolation of instrumentation in piping not greater than 25 mm, unit production testing need not be witnessed by the surveyor.
 Records of testing are to be submitted for review. - (2) For the purpose of the requirements in 513.
 1 (2) of the Rules, all bellows type expansion joints provided on all cargo piping including the cargo liquid/vapour piping provided both inside and outside the tanks, and vent piping with open ends are to be of the approved ones in accordance with open ends are to be type approved. - (3) The "procedure as deemed appropriate by the Society" referred to in 513.
-1 (1), (2) and (3) of the Rules means the procedure required in Ch 3, Sec 15 of "Guidance for approval of Manufacturing Process and Type approval, Etc.". - (4) For the purpose of the requirements in 513, 1 of the Rules, relevant requirements in Annex 1 of Rules for the Classification of Ships Using Low-flashpoint Fuels. are to additionally apply.
+1 (1), (2) and (3) of the Rules means the procedure required in Ch 3, Sec 15 of "Guidance for approval of Manufacturing Process and Type approval, Etc.".
+In application to this requirement, prototype test in accordance with Ch 3, Sec 15 of the "Guidance for Approval of Manufacturing Process and Type Approval, Etc." may be accepted instead of type approval.
+(2022) - (4) For the purpose of the requirements in 513.
+1 of the Rules, relevant requirements in Annex 1 of Rules for the Classification of Ships Using Low-flashpoint Fuels, are to additionally apply.